15 brilliant things to do in Tbilisi Georgia

 Georgia

-2. Dry bridge flee market
+2. Dry bridge flea market

 Location: Under the Dry Bridge